petals-infra/chat.petals.dev/README.md

 flask run --host=0.0.0.0 --port=5000
 ```

-🦙 **Want to serve LLaMA 2?** Request access to its weights at the ♾️ [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and 🤗 [Model Hub](https://huggingface.co/meta-llama/Llama-2-70b-hf), then run `huggingface-cli login` in the terminal before starting the web app.
-If you don't want LLaMA 2, just remove the `meta-llama` repositories from [config.py](https://github.com/petals-infra/chat.petals.dev/blob/main/config.py#L17).
+🦙 **Want to serve Llama 2?** Request access to its weights at the ♾️ [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and 🤗 [Model Hub](https://huggingface.co/meta-llama/Llama-2-70b-hf), then run `huggingface-cli login` in the terminal before starting the web app.
+If you don't want Llama 2, just remove the `meta-llama` repositories from [config.py](https://github.com/petals-infra/chat.petals.dev/blob/main/config.py#L17).

 🦄 **Deploying with Gunicorn.** In production, we recommend using gunicorn instead of the Flask dev server: